gkowal/Particle-Acceleration-tutorial/README.md

 - `vpar` and `vper` for the parallel and perpendicular component with respect to the direction of the local field, respectively, in units of the speed of light, c,
 - `bini` - the strength of the magnetic field.

-**Task to do**: Change some of these parameters and visualize the particle trajectory.
+**Tasks to do**: Change some of these parameters and visualize the particle trajectory.
 - Determine the Larmor radius and gyroradius after each modification using the data from file `./output.dat`.
 - Using the code output determine the unit conversion necessary to express all results in physical units.